jardieljr/derivatives/assignment_2/README.md

 2) Data collecation and computation of the characteristics of the stock

-We calculate the daily return of AIRBUS stock prices, and compute the daily volatility of the stock, then we use the formula(daily volatility * √252 ) to get the annual volatility 35%.
+We calculate the daily return of AIRBUS stock prices, and compute the daily volatility of the stock, then we use the formula(daily volatility * √252 ) to get the annual volatility of 35%.

 ![formula](Images/volitality.png)